digicatapult/sqnc-node/README.md

-# Veritable node
+# DSCP node

-This repository contains the source code for the blockchain nodes used in the Veritable project.
+This repository contains the source code for the blockchain nodes used in a number of Digital Catapult projects that address Distributed System challenges.
 The structure and code is heavily based on [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
 To use this repository, it's important to understand the [key concepts](https://substrate.dev/docs/en/) of Substrate, such as `FRAME`, `runtime`, `extrinsics` and `transaction weight`.

-For more on governance visit [veritable-documentation](https://github.com/digicatapult/dscp-documentation/blob/main/docs/governance.md).
+For more on governance visit [dscp-documentation](https://github.com/digicatapult/dscp-documentation/blob/main/docs/governance.md).

 ## Getting started